Your child's school expects them to read — and the right app can get them there

 ✓

-★ Only ZigZu uses AI to listen as your child reads and correct mispronunciations in real time — the equivalent of a reading tutor at your child's elbow, at zero cost.
+★ ZigZu uses AI to listen as your child reads and correct mispronunciations in real time — like having a reading tutor, for free.

-We evaluated each app against four criteria: alignment with the
+We evaluated each app against four criteria grounded in the

-We did not accept payment for rankings — affiliate links help support
+We do not accept payment for rankings — affiliate links help support this free

-this free resource but do not influence placement.
+resource but do not influence placement.
+We update this guide each quarter;

 What to look for in a phonics app